21 Free Real Estate SELLER TIPS

 21. Find Out if the Buyer is Qualified.
 If you are presented with a very low offer, find out if the buyers will even be approved for the size of mortgage your asking price requires.
 Find out why they offered what they offered and suggest that they research the asking and selling price of comparables.
 Ask for verification of Mortgage Pre-approval with offers.

 These 21 important tips for a Seller to get their home sold fast and for top dollar may seem overwhelming.
 However, they should not be ignored.
 It would be our pleasure to answer any questions you have about the content presented here, or any other Real Estate concerns you may have.
-Please feel free to contact James Bryant at COMFLEX REALTY TODAY!
+Please feel free to contact James or Patrick Bryant at COMFLEX REALTY TODAY!
 BRYANT@COMFLEX.CA